svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * Automated Example Oriented REST API Documentation at Cisco

 > In this research, we presented the results of using SpyREST at Cisco to maintain an up-to-date documentation with usage examples for an evolving REST API.
 Our primary findings provide an evidence that SpyREST can be used as a practical REST API documentation tool.

+* Scalable Analysis of Variable Software https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.308.2100&rep=rep1&type=pdf

+> The advent of variability management and generator technology enables users to derive individual variants from a variable code base based on a selection of desired configuration options.

+> Variability-aware analysis (also known as family-basedanalysis [43]) takes advantage of the similarities between the variants of a system in order to speed up the analysis process.
+Although individual variability-aware analyses differ in many details [43], an idea that underlies all of them is to analyze code that is shared by multiple variants only once.
+To this end, variability-aware analyses do not operate on generated variants, but on the raw code artifacts that still contain variability and available configuration knowledge, prior to the variant-generation step

+* Concepts of Variation Control Systems http://www.cse.chalmers.se/~bergert/paper/2020-jss-varcs.pdf

+> We presented a classification of VarCS, which aim to integrate the management of revisions of software artifacts and the handling of software variants at different levels of granularity.
+Our study provides a classification of six VarCS and shows that they use concepts and approaches developed in the areas of both software configuration management and software product line engineering

 ## Future Direction